DFKI-NLP/vLLM-Starter/README.md

 # vLLM-Starter
-vLLM-Startercode

-You can use vLLM for offline and online use.
+This repository provides a starting point for using the vLLM library on the cluster. vLLM supports both offline and online usage:

-Offline allows you to load the model once and use it for your data.
+- **Offline Mode**: Load the model once and process your data locally.
-Online starts a service which you can use to generate text, similar to other endpoints like OpenAI's GPT.
+- **Online Mode**: Start a service to generate text via an endpoint, similar to OpenAI's GPT API.

-The focus of this tutorial is on offline use, as online starts a service which might block resources on the cluster.
+This guide focuses on **offline usage**, as the online service may block cluster resources.

 ## Installation
 ```bash